cjyuan/cyf-notes/ITP-Onboarding-PR.md

     - Check the items in the Self-Checklist to confirm your pull request meets the guidelines (which you have done!
 Good!)
     - Provide a brief description (under the "Changelist" section) summarizing the purpose of the PR and the changes you’ve made

-Can you format the checked boxes using the proper Markdown syntax in your PR description so that they look something like this?
+To follow best practices, can you format the checked boxes using the proper Markdown syntax in your PR description so that they look something like this?
 ![image](https://github.com/user-attachments/assets/6f85e6c5-4dd7-49aa-a9fc-e17a9dc2189d)
 (With proper Markdown syntax, we can use mouse to check/uncheck the items)

-In the PR description, can you also provide a brief description (under the "Changelist" section) summarizing the purpose of the PR and the changes you’ve made?
+To follow best practices, in your PR description, can you provide a brief description (under the "Changelist" section) summarizing the purpose of the PR and the changes you’ve made?
 ![image](https://github.com/user-attachments/assets/f510bc87-2e14-4e47-853b-65a7453d7b41)